webaverse/docs/docs/dev-guides/14-add-web-monetization.md

 ## Prerequisites

 - Understand and be able to [create an xrpk](./2-creating-an-xrpk.md)
-- Have an XRPackage you want to add the ability to unlock a feature
+- Have an XRPackage you want to add the ability to unlock a feature when a user has web monetization enabled *or* own your XRPackage as an NFT

 ## Add The Monetization Start Event Listener